Home — Products — Blow-in parachutes

 High-pressure Parachutes

-For applications with high-pressure compressors, our high-pressure variant is better suited.
-Due to the high pressure on the outer wall, parachutes wear and rub more quickly during this procedure.
-This is why these special high-performance parachutes are made from durable and hard-wearing material and are perfect for working with the compressor.
+Our high-pressure version of the blowing parachutes is particularly well suited for use with high-pressure compressors.
+Due to the high pressure exerted on the outer wall, standard blowing parachutes tend to wear and rub more quickly in this process.
+Therefore, these special high-performance parachutes are made from durable and hard-wearing fabric, making them perfectly suited for work with compressors.

 You haven’t found the right product for your needs yet?
 No need to worry!